lynnfaraday/aresmush.com/_root/tutorials/install/system-requirements.md

 ## Local Install

-If you are trying to install the game on your local computer, see [Setting up Ares On Your PC/Mac](/tutorials/code/local-setup).
+If you are trying to install the game on your local computer, see [Setting up a Development Environment](/tutorials/code/dev-tools).

-## VPS Specs
+## Digital Ocean

-> I recommend [Digital Ocean](http://www.digitalocean.com/?refcode=5c07173bc1f2).
+I recommend [Digital Ocean](http://www.digitalocean.com/?refcode=5c07173bc1f2).
 It's what I use for [AresCentral](/arescentral).
 If you want to use that, hop on over to [Getting Started with Digital Ocean](/tutorials/install/digital-ocean) for step-by-step instructions on setting up your game there.

+## Custom VPS

+If you don't want to use Digital Ocean, you can use any VPS server.

 ### Operating System

-AresMUSH runs best on a linux operating system.
-The Ares install scripts and tutorials are designed for **Ubuntu Linux**.
+AresMUSH was designed to run on **Ubuntu Linux**.
+Ares has been fully tested on Ubuntu 16.04 and 18.04.
+Newer versions are probably fine too.

-> You _can_ run AresMUSH on other operating systems, including OSX and Windows, but you're on your own for server-side support.
+It may work on other OSes, but you're on your own for support.

 ### RAM